AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: AlphaDDA

 AlphaDDA does not always select the best move, even though it is based on AlphaZero.
-AlphaDDA selects a worse move when the DNN predicts that AlphaDDA wins and vise versa.
+AlphaDDA selects a worse move, which is not the best move, when the DNN predicts that AlphaDDA wins and vice versa.
 Let us consider that the opponent is a lower-skill player.
-The opponent will select a worse move, and then the DNN will predict the win of AlphaDDA from the state of the game.
-In this case, if AlphaDDA continues to select the best move, it will beat the opponent.
-In order not to beat the opponent, the AlphaDDA is required to select a worse move.
+The opponent selects a worse move, and then the DNN predicts the win of AlphaDDA from the state of the game.
+In this case, if AlphaDDA continues to select the best move, it will beat the opponent with a high probability.
+In order to reduce AlphaDDA's probability of winning, AlphaDDA selects a worse move.
+AlphaDDA's selection of the worse move will increase the opponent's probability of winning.

-I propose the three AlphaDDA: AlphaDDA1, AlphaDDA2, and AlphaDDA3.
+Three AlphaDDAs are proposed herein: AlphaDDA1, AlphaDDA2, and AlphaDDA3.
 AlphaDDA1 changes the number of simulations according to the value (Fig. \ref{fig:flow} B).
-AlphaDDA1 can adjust its skill to an opponent by changing the number of simulations.
+AlphaDDA1 can adjust its skill to that of an opponent by changing the number of simulations.
 AlphaDDA2 changes the probability of dropout according to the value (Fig. \ref{fig:flow} C).
-The dropout is to stochastically ignore some units in the DNN and damages the DNN.
+The dropout refers to stochastically ignoring some units in the DNN, which damages the DNN.
 AlphaDDA2 selects a worse move because the damaged DNN provides an inaccurate output.
-Thus, AlphaDDA2 will be able to adjust its strength to an opponent by the dropout.
-AlphaDD3 adopts the new UCT score depending on the value (Fig. \ref{fig:flow} D).
-MCTS with the new score prefers a worse move when the DNN predicts that AlphDDA3 win from the current state and vise versa.
+Thus, AlphaDDA2 can adjust its strength according to that of an opponent using the dropout.
+AlphaDDA3 adopts the new UCT score depending on the value (Fig. \ref{fig:flow} D).
+The MCTS with the new score prefers a worse move when the DNN predicts that AlphaDDA3 wins from the current state and vice versa.